-Changes in the fair value of derivative instruments are recorded in non-operating activities as Investment (loss) income.
+Changes in the fair value of derivative instruments are recorded in non-operating revenues and expenses as Investment (loss) income.
 The provisions of the swap agreements require that on a weekly basis the University place into an escrow fund collateral sufficient to limit the counter-party's financial exposure to the University to no more than \$20,000.

-The University had placed \$5,231 (2016) and \$2,144 (2015) into such a fund, which is shown in Cash and cash equivalents on the consolidated statements of financial position.
+The University had placed \$0 (2017) and \$5,231 (2016) into such a fund, which is shown in Cash and cash equivalents on the consolidated statements of financial position.

-Interest expense recorded for the swap agreements in the non-operating activities for the year ended June 30 was \$6,086 (2016) and \$6,220 (2015).
+Interest expense recorded for the swap agreements in the non-operating activities for the year ended June 30 was \$4,236 (2017) and \$6,086 (2016).